surajsharma/paper-jekyll-theme/_posts/2020-03-15-Write your own git (in TypeScript) - Part 1.md

   .parse(process.argv);
 ```

-Next, we want to have some placeholdera actions for the arguments sent by the user, we will come back here and write functions for each one of these:
+Next, we want to have some placeholder actions for the arguments sent by the user, we will come back here and write functions for each one of these:

 ```
 if (program.init) console.log(' - Initialize a repo');